BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 # Create new application in Elixir

-First thing first so we are going to create a new Elixir OTP application with supervision tree.
+First things first, so we are going to create a new Elixir OTP application with supervision tree.
 We will use supervisor for our game server, you will learn more about it a bit later.

 {% highlight plain %}
 $ mix new --sup game_of_life